 For commands that are not understood (INVALID COMMAND or CHECKSUM MISMATCH) or when no samples have been taken, the most recent bottle information is left off the response string.

-Send Data - When receiving this command, the sampler returns the Send Status appended with data from any module, rain gauge, or SDI-12 device.
+Send Data - This command causes the sampler to return the Send Status appended with data from any module, rain gauge, or SDI-12 device.
 Refer to Table 7-2 to interpret the returned string.